Romania in World War I: Romanians in the Austro-Hungarian Army

-Many novels have been written on this subject, including Liviu Rebreanu's Forest of the Hanged.
 Romanian troops fought on all European fronts of the Dual Monarchy, some of them being distinguished, such as Feldmarschall-leutnant (Lieutenant field marshal) Ioan Boeriu, Oberst (Colonel) Dănilă Papp, Hauptmann (Captain) Gheorghe Flondor and Leutnant (Lieutenant) Emil Rebreanu.
 Other notable Romanians who fought in the Austro-Hungarian Army included Oberleutnant (First lieutenant) and Imperial Adviser Constantin Isopescu-Grecul, as well as Octavian Codru Tăslăuanu, who also wrote valuable memoirs about his war experience.
 Samoilă Mârza, a private in the Austro-Hungarian Army, reached as far as Riga and became the first Romanian war photographer.
 In total, up to 150,000 Romanians were killed in action while fighting as part of the Austro-Hungarian Army.